The Morrison’s Foundation awards grants of up to £25,000 to community projects that improve people’s lives.

-Grants may be applied for by any charity which is registered with the Charity Commission (England and Wales) or the Office of the Scottish Charity Regulator (Scotland) that have financial information dating back to 2012.
+Grants may be applied for by any charity which is registered with the Charity Commission (England and Wales) or the Office of the Scottish Charity Regulator (Scotland).
 Applicants must also have raised some funding towards the project elsewhere.

 Projects supported have ranged from support groups to children’s hospitals and homeless shelters to hospices across England, Scotland and Wales.
 In 2018, a total of £9,717,536 was distributed to 807 organisations which included:

 - Groundwork London received a grant of £11,578 to run a series of activities for people at risk of social isolation.

 - Friends of East Preston School received a grant of £5,000 to replace their old and dilapidated outdoor trim trail.